LinkedInAttic/LayoutKit/docs/animations.md

 ## Requirements

-1. Use the `id` parameter to identify layouts involved in the animation.
+1. Use the `viewReuseId` parameter to identify layouts involved in the animation.
 2. Call `prepareAnimation()` on a `LayoutArrangement` to setup the existing view hierarchy for the animation.
 3. Call `apply()` on the animation object returned by `prepareAnimation()` inside of the UIKit animation block.